Graduate Program Manager

-With these findings, I then progressed to organizing and prototyping the two components of this Project taking the following into consideration:
+With this discovery, I then used my findings to process, reorganize, and prototype the project into two separate components, taking the following into consideration:

 2.)
-Important criteria such as a student’s GPA, status, and number of forms submitted should be visible and readily available to reduce the amount of time needed to evaluate student progress.
+To make accurate evaluations about student progress, important criteria such as a student’s GPA, status, and number of forms submitted should be visible and readily available.

 3.)
-All aspects of the project must be easily maintained by those who would use it (Graduate Advisor, administrative staff, IT staff, and departmental Webmaster).
+All aspects of the project must be easily maintained (Graduate Advisor, administrative staff, IT staff, and departmental Webmaster).